 Build Your Own Yurt

-To make this large project possible, students need to also recruit a group of assistants who journey to North House together to participate in the project (minimum group size 4; max 6).
+To make this large project possible, students need to also recruit a group of assistants who journey to North House together to participate in the project (minimum group size 4, max 6).
 Evening sessions may include a yurt homestead visit, films, a yurt slideshow, or more work on the yurt.
+This is a big project compacted into a short amount of time.
+Participants will need to be physically prepared for intensive use of power tools (no prior knowledge needed, just ability), full days of repetitive handwork and the use of industrial sewing machines.
+Helpers need to be at least 16 years of age.
+We'll have fun and take breaks, but this is an intensive course: Be prepared to work hard all day and be diligent and focused.
 Given the unique nature and small size of this course, please note that North House uses separate tuition payment & cancellation policies for managing this course.

 Once registered, students will receive a confirmation packet in the mail that may offer additional optional tool recommendations and suggested reading.